ellipsis-drive/python-package/docs/path/raster/timestamp/index.md

 - token (string)
 - reproject (boolean) whether to reproject the output raster to the coordiante system of the given extent
 - showProgress (bool) default True
+- epsg (int), epsg code of the coordinate system of the extent. default 3857 (webmercator)

 ## getSampledRaster